mamcer/skype-call/README.md

 The web application (running in Azure) consists on different links to call known Skype users.
 When you click on the link it sends a realtime message that is handled from a Winform application (running in the media center) and triggers a Skype call to the user in the link.

-Then from the user perspective you click on a web application link and seconds later you get a video skype call from your home and you can basically see what the camera (in my media center in my case) shows.
+From the user's perspective, he simply clicked on a link in a web application and seconds later he received a Skype video call from his own home.

-This application never left it is POC status, but it works :)
+This application never left the POC status, but it worked :)

 ## Screenshot